Collecting British Coins Guide

 - Bullion Coins Bullion coins have a similar standard of finish to circulating coins.

 - Proof Coin (Proof) Proof Coins means it has been minted to the highest standards of coin craftsmanship using special hand-made dies.
 This means that there will be no imperfections.
-The Royal Mint for example creates Proof Coins by hand using a manual process where each coin is slowly struck 6 times to ensure absolute quality of production.
+The Royal Mint, for example, creates Proof Coins by hand using a manual process where each coin is slowly struck 6 times to ensure the absolute quality of production.
 Proof coins will probably be in a protective case or presentation box as these coins can cost thousands of pounds and are aimed at the serious coin collector or coin investor.

 The coin striking process determines the results of each coin.
 UK mint coin strike rates: